Last Updated: January 27, 2023

 - an onward transfer of Customer Personal Data from a Contracted Processor to a Contracted Processor, or between two establishments of a Contracted Processor, in each case, where such transfer would be prohibited by Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of Data Protection Laws) in the absence of the Standard Contractual Clauses to be established under sections 6.4.2 or 12 below.
 For the avoidance of doubt, where a transfer of Personal Data is of a type authorized by Data Protection Laws in the exporting country, for example in the case of transfers from the European Union to a country or scheme (such as the US Privacy Shield) which is approved by the Commission as ensuring an adequate level of protection or any transfer which falls within a permitted derogation, such transfer shall not be a Restricted Transfer;

-- "Services" means the services and other activities to be supplied to or carried out by or on behalf of Panoply for Customer pursuant to the Terms of Service;
+- "Services" means the services and other activities to be supplied to or carried out by or on behalf of SQream for Customer pursuant to the Terms of Service;

 - "Standard Contractual Clauses " means the contractual clauses set out in Annex 3, as may be amended under section14.4;

-- "Subprocessor" means any person (including any third party, but excluding an employee of Panoply or any of its sub-contractors) appointed by or on behalf of Panoply to Process Personal Data on behalf of Customer in connection with the Terms of Service; and
+- "Subprocessor" means any person (including any third party, but excluding an employee of SQream or any of its sub-contractors) appointed by or on behalf of SQream to Process Personal Data on behalf of Customer in connection with the Terms of Service; and

 - The word "include" shall be construed to mean include without limitation, and cognate terms shall be construed accordingly.